 Often, logbook loans have longer terms for repayment, but the average repayment term for most is about 78 weeks.
 Keep in mind that some arrangements may require you to just repay the interest until the final month of the contract, and in the final month, you may be required to repay the total amount of money you initially borrowed.
 It’s therefore important to read through the agreement as thoroughly as possible so you are fully aware of what to expect and so you will know exactly how much you need to repay.

 One tip: the APR or annual percentage rate of logbook loans can be quite steep, so it’s always best to repay the loan as quickly as you can.
 If you aren’t able to repay your loan, the lender has the right to seize your vehicle without going to court, so you should consider your options carefully before you make a decision.
-You can check out the different Logbook Loans at Creditpoor offered by various lenders to get a better idea of the best deal for your needs.
+You can check out the different Logbook Loans by various lenders to get a better idea of the best deal for your needs.